730915/ACDFuse/README.md

 This repository provides the **official implementation** of our paper:

-**“Adaptive Dual-Branch Fusion: Enhancing Infrared-Visible Image Integration via Cross-Modality Learning”** Submitted to *The Visual Computer*.
+**“Adaptive Dual-Branch Fusion: Enhancing Infrared-Visible Image Integration via Cross-Modality Learning”** Submitted to *Machine Vision and Applications*.

 We open-source this code to enhance the **transparency, reproducibility, and usability** of our research.
  If this project helps your research, **please cite us**.